lrpsantiago/fsess/README.md

   - It sets the strength of all your suspensions to 100% while active, which allows your car to reach 100m/s.
 But be careful, it might only be good to use on long straights, also bumpy surfaces might put your car in the air while DRS is active.
 It's now allowed on FSE1 cars only.

 - **How does the ERS works?**
-  - It sets the power of all your suspensions to 100% while active, which gives more acceleration to your car consuming the ERS charge.
+  - It sets the power of all your suspensions to 100% and overclocks it while active, which gives more acceleration to your car consuming the ERS charge.
 When deactivated, it will recharge the ERS while moving.

 - **How does the Drafting System works?**
-  - The default speed limit is now reduced to 95m/s, when you're behind another car (detected by the Drafting Sensor) and you're above 70m/s, your car starts to draft and your suspensions gets 100% wheel power and unlimited speed limit.
+  - When you're behind another car (detected by the Drafting Sensor) and you're above 60m/s, your car starts to draft and your suspensions gets 100% wheel power.
 It remains active for a little while after moving for the overtake.

 - **Do I need to setup FSESS script on my car to be detected by the race control script?"**
   - No, once you cross the start line you are already being tracked.
 But in order to see your onboard race data, using commands and having the tire degradation effect on your car, you need to setup this script on your car.